 Imagine these two scenarios: sharing an internal company announcement video at the click of a button, versus trying to find a date and time to set up a company-wide meeting that works for everyone.

-In most cases, the latter scenario would take up an inordinate amount of time from not only just internal communicators, but also managers and employees.
+In most cases, the latter scenario would take up an inordinate amount of time from not only just internal communicators, but also managers and employees, especially in remote teams where employees have to reschedule their sleep times because of meetings.
 Producing a video to communicate the same information increases efficiency and saves valuable company time and funds.

 By now you’re probably convinced about the importance of using video for internal communications.
 However, the challenge now for most companies is to come up with a number of solid internal communication video ideas that are easy to create.
 Here are a few of the ‘go-tos’ from our clients.